mirzaghaderi/rtpcr/README.md

 # Functions (brief explanations)
-The `rtpcr` package gets efficiency (E) the Ct values of genes and performs different analyses using the following functions.
+The `rtpcr` package takes a table of efficiency (E) the Ct values of genes and performs different analyses using the following functions.

 | Function            | Description                                                  |
 |---------------------|--------------------------------------------------------------|